valeria-io/visualising_stocks_correlations/README.md

 Full tutorial can be found [in this link]( https://medium.com/@ValeriaCortezVD/visualising-stocks-correlations-with-networkx-88f2ee25362e).

 The file corr_matrix_viz.ipynb shows each function step by step.
-Alternatively, open the HTML file so see every step.
+Alternatively, open the HTML file to see every step.